 If you find yourself charged with a first offense DWI in Mecklenburg County and want to know if any of the above factors will impact your potential sentence, contact an attorney from Randall & Stump, PLLC right away.
 We will look at the facts surrounding your specific situation, and analyze whether any mitigating factors could minimize the consequences of your first DWI.

 Penalties for 1st Offense DUI in NC

 In North Carolina, DWI convictions are punished on a sliding scale.
 This means that depending on the specific circumstances of your case, including your BAC and other factors, you will be punished with a specific level of DWI sentencing.
-For a first time DWI in NC, you may be charged with a lower level punishment; if aggravating factors exist, you may be charged at a more serious level.
+For a first time DWI in Charlotte, you may be charged with a lower level punishment; if aggravating factors exist, you may be charged at a more serious level.